nDiv/Palindrome/README.md

 # Palindrome
-A python script for playing around with Palindromic integers
+A Python script for playing around with Palindromic integers